otrv4/otrv4/otrv4.md

 The major utilities are:

 ```
-XXX: check if DH are needed
+XXX: check if DH is needed

 Parse
   Parses OTR messages to the values of each of the fields in